 Are you an abstinence-only organization?

-No. We are an evidence-based program which aligns with the Kansas State standards for health education.
+No. We are an evidence-based program that presents a wholesome comprehensive curriculum that aligns with the Kansas State standards for health education.
 This means we will always recommend the healthiest choices regarding sex and relationships based on medical and social science.
 The Center for Disease Control (CDC) states that “The most reliable way to avoid the transmission of STDs is to abstain from sexual activity or to be in a long-term, mutually monogamous relationship with an uninfected partner.”
 Do we encourage abstinence?
 Absolutely!
 However, we also know that about 40% of teens will become sexually active in high school.
 We emphasize their responsibility to themselves and their partner(s) in this decision, making sure they understand the risks and give them the information they need to be as safe and healthy as possible.
 We also stress that optimal health is more than just the absence of disease.

 Are you faith-based?